 Contracts and Legal Committee

 The Contracts and Legal Committee is concerned with a wide variety of contractually related issues, such as the standard forms of contract issued by the Joint Contracts Tribunal and other standard forms used generally within the construction industry.
 The committee is also concerned with a number of legal issues some emanating from European Directives.
-The Committee participates in the Specialist Engineering Contractors Group (SECG) which provides an interface with organisations representing sectors such as heating and ventilating and electrical contracting, creating a forum for debate on matters of mutual interest.
+The Committee participates in Actuate UK – the umbrella body representing UK engineering services – which provides an interface with organisations representing sectors such as heating and ventilating and electrical contracting, creating a forum for debate on matters of mutual interest.
 The committee is also responsible for producing a range of Information Sheets for LEIA members.

 Education and Training Committee